Creating a Database

 - Select Use external endpoint to let clients connect to the OSS cluster API throught the external endpoint.

-By default, Replica Of is disabled.
-You can enable Replica Of and select the endpoint of a database to hold a copy of the data.Note -You must configure VPC Peering between the VPC that this database is on and the VPC that the destination database is on.
+Replica Of - You can enable Replica Of and select the endpoint of a database to hold a copy of the data.Note -You must configure VPC Peering between the VPC that this database is on and the VPC that the destination database is on.

 Access Control & Security

-- Set the Redis Password for the database.
+- Enable the Default User for the database.
 We recommend that you use a complex password between 8 and 128 characters, and with at least one uppercase letter (A-Z), one lowercase letter (a-z), one number (0-9), and one special character.